-- The Maryland Department of Human Services is working to deliver P-EBT benefits as soon as possible.
-If you are eligible and already have an EBT card, the department will notify you when benefits have been loaded to your card.
-If you are eligible but do not have a card, the department will send you an EBT card with benefits loaded onto the card and ready for your use.
+- The Maryland Department of Human Services distributed P-EBT benefits in June.
+If you are eligible and already have an EBT card, you should have been notified when benefits were loaded to your card.
+If you are eligible but do not have a card, the department should have emailed you one EBT card per child with benefits loaded onto each card and ready for your use once activated.

 Will I receive benefits for the days my kids have already been out of school?

 - Yes, the benefits are retroactive to the date schools closed.

 How long will I receive benefits for?

 - P-EBT benefits will be calculated from the beginning of the mandated statewide school closure, which was March 16th.
 This amount will be distributed in one lump sum, totaling up to $370.50 per child.